Electrical Engineer - Valentine Ikegwuonu

 “I enjoy our Toastmasters group (powered speakers) because it’s a group where people improve and develop their listening, communication and leadership skills.
-The agenda consist of 2 prepared speeches, Table topics where everyone including guests are encourages to speak and general evaluation on how everyone did and is doing.
+The agenda consists of 2 prepared speeches, table topics where everyone - including guests - are encouraged to speak, and general evaluations on how everyone did and is doing.
 I enjoy positively impacting people’s lives."

 After lunch, Valentine receives a call from a test cell technician that a sensor test is now complete.
 He heads for the Cummins Technical Center, where research and development for many confidential projects begin.
 He’s excited to learn more about the results of the testing since the plan intentionally pushed specs toward the limits of failure.

-Once inside the test cell, Valentine checks his component on the engine in this case a sensor, with his electrical meter, data logger on his computer and begins analyzing the electrical components for sensitivity during extreme speeds.
+Once inside the test cell, Valentine checks his component on the engine, in this case, a sensor, with his electrical meter and data logger on his computer.
+He begins analyzing the electrical components for sensitivity at extreme speeds.

 “This afternoon, we found that the harness needs to be strapped more tightly because it was interfering with another component.
 Due to heavy vibration, this caused rubbing on the harness resulting in shorted signal and performance issues on the engine.
 This wasn’t a difficult issue this time but one can never know the outcome of a test cell issue.”